 This is a series of articles showing how technology allows me to compensate for, or reduce the effects of my vision disability.
 I cannot do many things anymore but I can enjoy some of the smaller pleasures of life even though I am legally blind.

-22 News WWLP.com.
+BOSTON, Mass.
+(WWLP) - Evelyn O'Brien of Wilbraham says an iPad now allows her to see things she hasn't seen in decades.22 News WWLP.com.
 May 4, 2011. iPad gives sight to legally blind woman.
 This article might sound to good to be true to most, but I am here to tell you this is exactly how I feel.
 Reading is a chore at best.
 However, if text is large enough and/or there is a significant contrast between background and text, reading is still possible.
 For example, the newspaper, with it's small text and off-white paper color is impossible to read without a powerful magnifying glass.

 Here is where technology comes to the rescue.
 I can read books, the newspaper, news services and web pages on my tablet, smart phone or PC.
 Let's talk about books first.
 I use an Apple iPad and got the first generation version in April 2010, the day it was available because I immediately saw the value to me.
 The price was such a small price to pay if I could read e-mail, read a book or read the newspaper in casual surroundings and not sitting to a desk with my face stuck to the screen.
 Today, this capability is not limited to Apple's iPad as there are many tablets, e-readers and smart phones that have a back-lit screen to provide desirable contrast.
 There is significant choice of brand and price point too.
 I must note that I made the move to the latest iPad with Retina display.
 I can absolutely tell the difference and it helps me.